jacob-alford/schemata-ts/README.md

 ### Module Structure

-The core API of `schemata-ts` is using the exports of `src/schemas.ts`.
-It is planned for these to be generated based on the files in `src / schemas / (string | number) / [ModuleName].ts`.
+The core API of `schemata-ts` is using the exports of `src/schemata.ts`.
+It is planned for these to be generated based on the files in `src / schemata / (string | number) / [ModuleName].ts`.
 Adding a new module is a two step process:

 1. Build the Schema in the relevant directory
-2. Generate the schemas file using the script (WIP)
+2. Generate the schemata file using the script (WIP)

 ## Installation